billfitzgerald/infosec-primer/getting_started.md

 It is important to take care when transferring the certificate file to the device, as anyone who possesses it could potentially use it to decrypt https communications from devices that install the certificate.
 While this risk is small, and can be mitigated by uninstalling the certificate when not testing, handling the certificate safely is highly recommended.

-For Android devices, many methods of moving the certificate file to the device's storage (browser, secure file sharing service, direct transfer over USB) can be used.
+For Android devices, many methods of moving the certificate file to the device's storage (browser, secure file sharing service, direct transfer over USB or a SD card) can be used.

 ##### C4.4.4.1 Transfer proxy certificate file to the device